Skip to content

 - ingress

 • protected: true: Prevents accidental deletion of the release.
-(Currently not enforced unless KuboCD webhook is installed.)
+(Requires the KuboCD webhook to be enforced).

 • roles: Assigns the package to the ingress role.
-This is used for dependency management between releases.
-This will be described later in this documentation
+This is used for dependency management (discussed later).

 Build the package: